 Biggest Benefit is Reduced Income Taxes

 There are both benefits and drawbacks to incorporating.
-On the whole, as a high-income earning doctor, incorporating will help save you money, despite the increased administrative costs you will face.
+On the whole, as a high-income earning doctor, and so long as you can save money to invest in the company, incorporating could help save you money, despite the increased administrative costs you will face.

 What are the benefits of incorporating?